alochschmied/PowerOnGuard/README.md

 * durationExtensionSeconds: 0 ...
 300s

   Some machines like pumps draw amps for some time and then stop to draw amps, but they are still "on", e.g. pump water.
-  This propery is to "virtually" extend the duration where amps are actually drawn to allow the algorithm to accound for such machines.
+  This propery is to "virtually" extend the duration where amps are actually drawn to allow the algorithm to account for such machines.